 RPG: Love and hate!
 What is most difficult I think is that the work is never done.
 I try to make it more enjoyable by getting creative with my practice drills and finding different ways of working on things.

 TFTL: Who were some of your role models as a young musician?

-TFTL: What is your favorite thing about going to a classical music concert these days?
+TFTL: What is your favorite thing about attending (not performing in) a classical music concert these days?